Zendro-dev/Sandbox/integration_test_server2/README.md

 See the `environment` section of the `sdb_nginx` image in `docker-compose.yml`.

-* `MY_SERVER_URL` - url where your backend server will be running, default value is http://localhost:3000/graphql
+* `REACT_APP_ZENDRO_GRAPHQL_SERVER` - url where your backend server will be running, default value is http://localhost:3000/graphql
-* `MY_LOGIN_URL` - url where your backend will check authentication, default value is http://localhost:3000/login.
+* `REACT_APP_ZENDRO_LOGIN_URL` - url where your backend will check authentication, default value is http://localhost:3000/login.
-* `MAX_UPLOAD_SIZE` - maximum size(in MB) of a file intended to be uploaded, default value is 500, which means that user can not upload a file larger than 500MB.
+* `REACT_APP_ZENDRO_MAX_UPLOAD_SIZE` - maximum size(in MB) of a file intended to be uploaded, default value is 500, which means that user can not upload a file larger than 500MB.

 The above is taken from the [single-page-app `README`](https://github.com/ScienceDb/single-page-app/blob/master/README.md)